Select your local site for products and services by region

 Just how simple?

 So how simple should a portfolio be?
 It depends on who you ask.
-In The Simple Path to Wealth, author J.L.
-Collins argues for a two-fund portfolio – a total stock market index fund and a total bond market index fund.
+In The Simple Path to Wealth, author JL Collins argues for a two-fund portfolio – a total stock market index fund and a total bond market index fund.
 Figure 1 shows how a 60/40 portfolio would have done historically, using the S&P 500® mixed with the Barclays Aggregate Bond Index or the Barclays Municipal Bond Index.
-With only three negative years in the last 20, this mix has been a relentless compounding vehicle for investors.
+With only three negative years in the past 21, this mix has been a relentless compounding vehicle for investors.
 It’s earned well above the 4% safe withdrawal rate most retirees benchmark themselves against.

-Figure 1: yearly returns for 60/40 portfolios (2004–2023)
+Figure 1: Yearly returns for 60/40 portfolios (2004–2024)

-Figure 1: Yearly Returns for 60/40 Portfolios (2004–2023)
+Figure 1: Yearly returns for 60/40 portfolios (2004–2024)

 Source: FactSet; Natixis Investment Managers Solutions